 Comparing Industry Sectors

-The industries that are subject to TRI reporting requirements vary substantially in size, scope, and business type.
-As a result, the amounts and types of chemicals used, generated, and managed by facilities within a given industry sector often differ greatly from those of facilities in other sectors.
+Industries subject to TRI reporting requirements vary substantially in size, scope, and business type.
+As a result, the amounts and types of chemicals used, generated, and managed by facilities across industrial sectors often differ.
 For facilities in the same sector, however, the processes, products, and regulatory requirements are often similar, resulting in similar use, manufacture or processing of TRI chemicals.

+Seven industry sectors reported 89% of the TRI production-related waste managed in 2020.
+Most of this waste originated from the chemical manufacturing sector (56%).
 For more details on how the amounts and proportions of TRI chemicals managed as waste have changed over time, see the production-related waste managed by industry trend graph.

-This page was published in March 2019 and uses the 2017 TRI National Analysis dataset made public in TRI Explorer in October 2018.
+This page was published in March 2022 and uses the 2020 TRI National Analysis dataset made public in TRI Explorer in October 2021.